 - 25 - Day License Advancement Program

-Please note that the Pacific Maritime Institute offerings are limited to ECDIS and Advanced Ship handling.
+Please note that the Pacific Maritime Institute offerings are no longer limited to ECDIS and Advanced Ship handling.
 The Pacific Maritime Institute now offers the entire Mate to Master Program.

 Eligible students may also access Veterans Benefits for CMM Courses.